Advising FAQs for the Cinema Studies minor

 A student may wonder, for example:

-• Does Comm 330 count toward my Communication major or my Cinema Studies minor?
+- Does Comm 227 or 228 count toward my Media Studies major or my Cinema Studies minor?

 In every case, you will make this decision in consultation with your advisor.
 You can then designate with the registrar how you want the course to count.
 In most cases, to do this you need to fill out the registrar’s form titled Questions Regarding Degree Evaluation.
 Here you can designate how you want your course to count.

 With required courses, there is also leeway about how you want the course to fit into your curriculum.
-If you complete Comm 330 or Comm 220 for the Communication major, then those courses cannot count as credits for the Cinema Studies minor, but we would consider the spirit of the requirement fulfilled.
-For example, if Comm 330 were used for your Comm major, then another production class is not required for the minor, but you would still need to complete 18 credits.
-Because Comm 330 is required for the minor, you would need to fill out the registrar’s Request for Course Substitution form, with any other elective for Cinema Studies substituted for Comm 330.
-Alternately, if approved by your advisor, you may be able to count Comm 330 for your minor, and arrange a substitute for the major.
-This form requires some signatures and you should only fill it out in consultation with your advisor.
+If you complete Comm 227 or Comm 220 for the Media Studies major, then those courses cannot count as credits for the Cinema Studies minor, but we would consider the spirit of the requirement fulfilled.
+For example, if Comm 227 were used for your Media Studies major, then another production class is not required for the minor, but you would still need to complete 18 credits selected from the list of approved classes.

 As a general rule, just remember that if you count a course toward your major, then you need to substitute another course for the minor.
 If, on the other hand, you count the course toward your minor, then you will need to arrange appropriate substitute credits for the major.